 Geofencing achieves the same goal as GPS tracking does, but without infringing on people's rights.

-- Why do you recommend disabling clocking in via staff portal?
+- Why do you recommend disabling clocking in via the staff portal?

-When logging into staff portal in the phone, the location data is received from the mobile browser which is often inaccurate past the point of being unusable.
+When logging into the staff portal on a phone, the location data is received from the mobile browser which is often inaccurate past the point of being unusable.

 - Why are my employees are unable to clock in even though they are at the location?

-If employee devices accuracy is greater than the location/area radius, the clock actions are not allowed.
+If the device's accuracy is greater than the location/area radius, the clock actions are not allowed.
 You may want to consider increasing the allowed radius for the area/location.

 Sometimes clocking in at a location is not possible due to an issue with mobile positioning.
-Parim app asks for the clocking in location from a mobile service provider.
+PARiM app asks for the clocking in location from a mobile service provider.
 If there are issues with mobile positioning then the received location will be incorrect and it may not be possible to clock in.
-An immediate solution would be for a Supervisor to do the clocking actions on behalf of the employee in admin portal.
-Usually mobile service providers fix their system within 1-2 days.
-If it keeps happening for longer, contact Parim support.
+An immediate solution would be for a Supervisor to do the clocking actions on behalf of the employee in the admin portal.
+Usually, mobile service providers fix their system within 1-2 days.
+If it keeps happening for longer, contact PARiM support.